javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 - `DOMContentLoaded` event triggers on `document` when DOM is ready.
 We can apply Javascript to elements at this stage.
   - All scripts are executed except those that are external with `async` or `defer`
   - Images and other resources may still continue loading.
 - `load` event on `window` triggers when the page and all resources are loaded.
 We rarely use it, because there's usually no need to wait for so long.
 - `beforeload` event on `window` triggers when the user wants to leave the page.
 If it returns a string, the browser shows a question whether the user really wants to leave or not.
 - `unload` event on `window` triggers when the user is finally leaving, in the handler we can only do simple things that do not involve delays or asking a user.
 Because of that limitation, it's rarely used.
+- `document.readyState` is the current state of the document, changes can be tracked in the `readystatechange` event:
+  - `loading` -- the document is loading.
+  - `interactive` -- the document is parsed, happens at about the same time as `DOMContentLoaded`, but before it.
+  - `complete` -- the document and resources are loaded, happens at about the same time as `window.onload`, but before it.